PatrickB-Hub/image-board/README.md

 ## Features

 - Sign up or log in
-- Post images with discriptions
+- Post images with descriptions
 - View posts by other users
 - Search for users by name
 - Follow users